SunHHB/DellBIOSTools/README.md

 ------------------------------------------------------------
 🛠 Usage

-This tool combines three essential utilities for Dell BIOS management:
+This tool combines four essential utilities for Dell BIOS management:

 1. Dell (8FC8 Patcher)
-   - Helps unlock Dell BIOS by patching specific patterns
+   - Unlocks Dell BIOS by patching specific 8FC8 suffix patterns
-   - Works with 8FC8 suffix systems

-   Steps:
+   - Steps:
      - Click "Browse" to select your BIOS file
      - Click "Patch BIOS" to apply the patch
-   - After patching, update your device with the patched BIOS file and reboot
+     - Flash the patched BIOS and reboot
-   - When prompted that "The Service Tag has not been programmed", input your Service Tag
+     - When prompted that "The Service Tag has not been programmed", enter your Service Tag
-   - The device will reboot again and should boot to Windows
+     - Reboot again, and the system should boot to Windows

 2. Password Generator
-   - Generates master passwords for Dell systems based on service tag
+   - Generates Dell master passwords from service tags
    - Supports multiple tag types (595B, D35B, 2A7B, 1D3B, 1F66, etc.)

-   Steps:
+   - Steps:
-   - Enter your 7-character Dell Service Tag followed by the 4-character tag suffix
+     - Enter your 7-character Service Tag plus the 4-character suffix
-   - Click "Compute Password" to generate the BIOS master password
+     - Click "Compute Password"
      - Use the generated password to unlock your Dell system

 3. Service Tag Extractor
    - Extracts Service Tag values from .bin BIOS files

-   Steps:
+   - Steps:
      - Load your Dell .bin file
-   - Click "Extract Tags" (this may take some time)
+     - Click "Extract Tags" (may take some time)

+4. Asset Manager (NEW in V2.1)
+   - View and update Dell Asset Tag values directly
+   - Useful for IT inventory, service tracking, and post-repair validation
+   - Steps:
+     - Open the Asset Manager tab
+     - View the current Asset Tag stored in the BIOS
+     - Enter a new Asset Tag (if needed) and click "Update"
+     - Reboot to apply changes

 ------------------------------------------------------------
 ⚠️ Disclaimer